A topic from the subject of Organic Chemistry in Chemistry.

 Introduction

-Biomolecules are the building blocks of life and are essential for all biological processes.
-They are classified into four main groups: carbohydrates, proteins, lipids, and nucleic acids.
+Biomolecules are the fundamental building blocks of life, essential for all biological processes.
+They are broadly classified into four major groups: carbohydrates, proteins, lipids, and nucleic acids.
+Each group possesses unique structural features and plays distinct roles in maintaining life.

 Carbohydrates